 TGax editor: change subclause 26.6.4.1 to the following:

-A non-ack-enabled multi-TID A-MPDU is an A-MPDU that includes QoS Data frames with TIDs corresponding to more than one block ack agreement.
-An ack-enabled multi-TID A-MPDU is an A-MPDU that additionally includes one Management frame soliciting acknowledgment, one or more QoS Data frames with TIDs that do not correspond to a block ack agreement.
-An ack-enabled A-MPDU includes one or more QoS Data frames not sent under a block ack agreement, but only one of the frames solicits acknowledgment(#20975).
+A non-ack-enabled multi-TID A-MPDU is an A-MPDU where no EOF MPDU is aggregated in the A-MPDU and non-EOF MPDUs from at least two TIDs solicit Block Ack acknowledgement are aggregated in the A-MPDU..
+An ack-enabled multi-TID A-MPDU is an A-MPDU where at least one EOF MPDU that solicits Ack acknowledgement is aggregated in the A-MMPDU and MPDUs from more tha one TID that solicit Ack acknowledgement or Block Ack acknowledgement are aggregated in the A-MPDU.
+An ack-enabled A-MPDU is an A-MPDU that contains one EOF-MPDU that solicits an Ack acknowledgment and one or more non-EoF-MPDUs that don’t solicit acknowledgement (#20975). (#20391, 21200, 21336, 21337)

 An HE STA with dot11AMPDUwithMultipleTIDOptionImplemented equal to true shall set the Multi-TID Aggregation Rx Support subfield to a nonzero value in the HE MAC Capabilities Information field in the HE Capabilities element it transmits.
 An HE STA with dot11AMPDUwithMultipleTIDOptionImplemented equal to false shall set the Multi-TID Aggregation Rx Support subfield to 0.